akashjss/akashjss/README.md

 - 👋 Hi, I’m @akashjss
-- 👀 I’m interested in VOIP
+- 👀 I’m interested in VOIP Open source softwares
-- 🌱 I’m currently learning Python
+- 🌱 I’m a Python enthusiast.
-- 💞️ I’m looking to collaborate on open source python projects
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me listen2akash@gmail.com

 <!---